 The University maintains a Controlled Unclassified Information System Security Plan (SSP) in compliance with federal standards.
-KU Information Technology (KU IT) and GOS are responsible for maintaining, updating, and controlling the SSP.
+KU Information Technology (KU IT) and GRS are responsible for maintaining, updating, and controlling the SSP.

 Researchers who receive federal funding subject to CUI security requirements shall:

 - Complete a Technology Control Plan (TCP) with the TCP Assessment Team.
 The TCP Assessment Team includes staff from Global Risk and Security, the KU IT Security Office, the Kansas Applied Research Lab, and the KU IT Network Engineering team.
 TCPs are reviewed by the Principal Investigator (PI), Department Chair, and Dean.
 TCPs must be approved by the Director of GRS prior to beginning work on the project and spending funds.

 - Use University approved CUI computing services and equipment for all information classified as CUI.
 Use of standalone computer systems or networks or systems not part of the University approved CUI program is prohibited.